 A Safe Place to Doubt And Grow

-Not every Christian community is so extreme, where doubts are treated as either Unforgiveable or like a Holy Grail.
-A healthy church, not to mention a loving God, can handle them with love.
-A healthy church will welcome conversation on difficult topics rather than attempt to resolve them with platitudes.
+Not every Christian community is so extreme when it comes to spiritual doubt.
+A healthy church, not to mention a loving God, can handle questions compassionately.
+A healthy church will welcome conversation on difficult topics rather than attempt to resolve them with platitudes or shame.
 Struggling with a doctrine or Bible verse is not the same as rejecting it.
 Unfortunately, many Christians don’t see a difference, and will consequently push doubters further to the edge of unbelief.

-For me, my “safe space” for doubt ended up being the Anglican church.
+The space for me to process doubt in a healthy way ended up being the Anglican church.
 I was fortunate enough to encounter a priest who said “Let’s talk more about that” when I expressed a lingering uncertainty in Bible study.
-In the end, the things I “deconstructed” had more to do with Christian culture than Christian doctrine.
-I learned that being a Christian didn’t necessarily have to mean being evangelical.
+Many doctrines I “deconstructed” were issues that I reacted to with emotion rather than a sound understanding of where the teachings came from, and why they are important.

 I learned that it’s okay to still wrestle with things we don’t fully understand.
 Less okay is thinking that we modern people are smarter than 2000+ years of consistent teaching from church fathers, theologians, and scholars — particularly the writers who were guided by the Holy Spirit when writing the Bible.
 Rewriting doctrines that don’t align with modern values is not an act of integrity, but the height of arrogance.

 My return to orthodoxy began with learning to trust the inherent goodness of God’s character.
 Our ever-changing cultural values can never out-love the savior of the world.